OlegJakushkin/Pixel2Mesh/README.md

 Please contact us for the licence of commercial purposes.
 All rights are preserved.

 # Contact
-Nanyang Wang (nywang16 at 163.com)
+Nanyang Wang (nywang16 AT 163.com)

-Yinda Zhang (zhangyinda at gmail.com)
+Yinda Zhang (zhangyinda AT gmail.com)

-Zhuwen Li (lzhuwen at gmail.com)
+Zhuwen Li (lzhuwen AT gmail.com)

-Yanwei Fu (yanweifu at fudan.edu.cn)
+Yanwei Fu (yanweifu AT fudan.edu.cn)

+Yu-Gang Jiang (ygj AT fudan.edu.cn)

 Any comments or suggestions are welcome !